cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 To use the `init_script` method, the IaaS provider and Cloudify plugin need to support `userdata`.
 Currently, the Openstack, AWS and AWS-SDK plugins support this installation method.

+The output generated during the agent installation process is not echoed to Cloudify's logger; instead, you can find it in:

+* On Linux: `/var/log/cloudify/agent-install.log`
+* On Windows: `%AppData%\cloudify-agent-install.log` (where `%AppData%` resolves based on the user account that runs the initialization script)

 ### `plugin`